Smart Snacks in Schools

 Smart Snacks Product Navigator - National Approved Items List from Alliance for a Healthier Generation

-Fundraiser/Food Tracking Tools - See above in "Michigan Fundraiser Exemptions" section
+Fundraiser/Food Tracking Tools - See above in "Michigan Fundraiser Exemptions" section; available upon request

 The recipes below meet Smart Snacks standards (be sure to follow instructions and give in proper portion sizes!).
 We encourage you to share any other recipes that meet the guidelines with us so that we can share with other Michigan folks!
 MDE does not intend to endorse any specific products or manufacturers.